shps951023/Trace-Dapper.NET-Source-Code/README.md

 The most direct solution is to establish a different dynamic method for each different SQL string and save it in a different cache.

-For example, the following code is just a simple query action, but the number of Dapper Caches has reached 999999, such as Gif animation display
+For example, the following code is just a simple query action, but the number of Dapper Caches has reached 999999, such as image display

 ```C#
 using (var cn = new SqlConnection(@"connectionString"))